fork-commit-merge/fork-commit-merge/README.md

 ## Leaderboard

-You can find the leaderboard of the Top 20 contributors in our website at [forkcommitmerge.io/leaderboard](https://forkcommitmerge.io/leaderboard).
+You can find the leaderboard of the Top 20 contributors in our website at [https://forkcommitmerge.io/leaderboard](https://forkcommitmerge.io/leaderboard).
+You can also find all of your own contributions to this project in the [Dashboard](https://forkcommitmerge.io/dashboard) of our website when you log in.

 ![line]